 ‘Your father died two days after your first birthday,’ said her mother, and now Lizelle heard a note of bitterness in her mother’s voice.
 ‘He was working on the car in the garage, and he’d left the engine running.
 You were only a year old and he was looking after you while I was out shopping.
 He’d put you on the front seat.
 You must have somehow crawled out of your blanket and then kicked the car into gear.
 When I got back from shopping the car had crushed your father’s skull against the wall, and you were lying on the floor of the car, sleeping as though nothing had happened.’

 At the sink Lizelle frowned.
-She had heard this story before, but this was the first time she understood that there was a reason why she had kicked that car into gear, the Annua Morte potion.
+She had heard this story before, but this was the first time she understood that there was a reason, the Annua Morte potion, why she had kicked that car into gear.
 When other people told the story they left out the details, glancing over how exactly her father had died.
 When her mother told the story she made sure Lizelle was left in no doubt how gruesome a death she had caused her father.

 ‘And the year after that?’ she asked.

 ‘When you were two years old you somehow managed to open a tap connected to the hose.
-You filled the cracked pond that used to stand behind the house with water, and your cousin Mary drowned in it.
-She was only two years old, and hadn’t learned to swim yet.
+There used to be an old, cracked pond behind the house.
+You filled that pond with water, and your cousin Mary drowned in it.
+She was only two years old herself, and hadn’t learned to swim yet.
 Her own father took her dead blue body out of that pond.
 Their family left this farm that day, and they haven’t been back or spoken to our family since.’

 At the sink Lizelle nodded as she pulled the plug to let out the water.
 She was glad she’d only been two years old at the time, at least this was one of the deaths she could not remember.
 She could feel her mother’s eyes on her, burning, waiting for Lizelle to ask about the next death.
 She could hear the laughing accusation in her mother’s voice when she spoke.